mholodniuk/search-the-docs/docs/desgin-and-todos.md

 - store all metadata of documents/files in DB -> add reindexing feature
 - check DB todos -> unique constraints and delete cascade
 - CASCADE DELETE ALL DOCUMENTS (RECORDS, FILES AND DOCUMENTS IN INDEX !!!!!)
+- ^^^ maybe don't allow for deleting rooms/customers if documents exists
+- preferred option: delete use predefined method that clears files and index when deleting record from DB

 ### Example usages